emmajanedrews/base-template/_drafts/a-brand-new-d-r--horton-home-might-be-waiting-for-you.md

 {% include youtube.html %}

-*There’s a new-build community with a handful of brand-new D.R.
-Horton homes available that you might be interested in if you’re a buyer.*
+<center>*There’s a new-build community with a handful of brand-new D.R.
+Horton homes available that you might be interested in if you’re a buyer.*</center>

 If you’re thinking of buying a home, there’s a new-build community in southwest Las Vegas with a limited number of great D.R.
 Horton homes available that I’d like to tell you about.